 (4) Prior to the offering, includes 27,500 shares subject to options and Warrants exercisable within 60 days.
 Also includes 86,266 shares held by a family trust for which Mr. Lee serves as a trustee and 180,412 shares and 100,000 shares subject to Warrants exercisable within 60 days held by Sierra Resources Corporation for which Mr. Lee serves as a director and has dispositive and voting power.
-Subsequent to the offering, includes 59,750 shares held by the trust and 29,500 shares subject to options and Warrants exercisable within 60 days.
+Subsequent to the offering, includes 29,500 shares subject to options and Warrants exercisable within 60 days.